pickerel/owl/API.md

 ## Constructors

 You may have per-class constructors, per-instance constructors, or both.
 A constructor is simply a function that is called whenever an object instance is created.
 You can pass whatever custom parameters you want to the constructor function.
-Please see the **Constructors** sample to get a better understanding of how to use the concept in a real project.
+Please see the **Constructors** sample to get a better understanding of how to use constructors in a real project.

-## Class Constructor
+## Defined in the Class

-Class constructors can be defined by adding an init() method to the class object.
+Constructors are most commonly defined by adding an init() method to the class object.
 Whenever an object instance is created from the class, the init() function will be called.

 When you define a class constructor, all object instances created from the class will use the class constructor by default (unless it is overrided on a per-instance basis).